gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 VLAN (Virtual Local Area Network) is a type of network configuration used in Ethernet networks.

+In a single-VLAN environment, all devices are on the same network segment, meaning they can communicate directly through the Layer 2 switch without needing routing between segments (which is a Layer 3 function).

+Layer 2 switches are ideal for environments where devices don’t need to communicate across multiple VLANs or subnets since they are focused on simple, fast switching without additional routing features.

 ### Reasons for using VLAN

 1. Enhanced Security : VLANs allow sensitive data to be isolated.
 For example, separating the HR department from the Finance department can help protect confidential data and reduce security risks.